This shop has been compensated by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone. #BestSummerMemories #CollectiveBias

 This is the first summer in nearly a decade that I’m not a Ph.D. student.
 I finally graduated with my Ph.D. in Educational Policy and Evaluation last week and I couldn’t be more excited.
 It feels like such a giant weight is off my shoulders now that I’m officially a Doctor.
 I can finally enjoy this first school-free summer.

-It has been a long road to finish this degree.
+It has been a long road to finishing this degree.
 Thinking about this major graduation milestone, I am immediately taken back to my high school and college graduations.
 I have such fond memories of those ceremonies, but there is one song that is forever stuck in my head every time I have graduated (this is technically my fourth time).

 Another turning point, a fork stuck in the road